litestar-org/litestar/docs/topics/sync-vs-async.rst

 **Why not use async by default?**

-It might be tempting to look at this and think a function should be async by default, unless it's performing blocking operations synchronously, but this is not the case.
+It might be tempting to look at this and think a function should be async by default, unless it is performing blocking operations synchronously, but this is not the case.
 Async itself has an overhead attached to it which, while very small, can in some situations become non negligible.
 A synchronous function performing non-blocking operations will outperform an asynchronous function doing the same.